dangtuanhuy/assembla-to-jira-migration/README.md

 Are you worried that your business-critical data in Assembla will get corrupted or even lost during the conversion?

 Jira already offers a number of standard add-ons to make certain migrations easier.
-Unfortunately, it does not yet offer a tool for migrating from Assembla (bummer).
+Unfortunately, it does not offer a tool for migrating from Assembla.
+In fact, they have announced that they will [NOT provide a native JIRA import from Assembla in the foreseeable future](https://jira.atlassian.com/browse/JRASERVER-64507), bummer.

 However, **you are now in luck!** By using this Assembla-to-Jira migration toolset, it is very easy to export all of the relevant Assembla data and import most (if not all) of it into a Jira project without loss or corruption of data.